 San Joaquin Delta College Guest Speakers

 Stockton, California, is the hometown of noted writers of literature Maxine Hong Kingston (prize-winning author of The Woman Warrior) and Leonard Gardner (author of Fat City).
 To encourage the growth of the literary community in the area, Delta College has welcomed a number of prominent figures to speak on campus.
-Maya Angelou (internationally acclaimed author), Janice Mirikitani (poet laureate of San Francisco), Jose Montoya (poet and co-founder of the Royal Chicano Air Force), Gary Soto (poet, novelist, and American Book award recipient), Victor Martinez (winner of the National Book Award), Victor Villasenor (best-selling author), Amy Smith (Jane Austen scholar), Indigo Moor (award-winning writer), and Felipe Herrera (California Poet Laureate).
+Maya Angelou (internationally acclaimed author), Janice Mirikitani (poet laureate of San Francisco), Jose Montoya (poet and co-founder of the Royal Chicano Air Force), Gary Soto (poet, novelist, and American Book award recipient), Victor Martinez (winner of the National Book Award), Victor Villasenor (best-selling author), Amy Smith (Jane Austen scholar),and Indigo Moor (award-winning writer).
+Recently, Juan Felipe Herrera (California Poet Laureate) spoke on campus at an event entitled "ZenRamflita."
 A number of these presentations have been arranged by the Cultural Awareness Program (CAP) on campus.
 In 2002, Delta College hosted the International Arthur Miller Conference at which a number of scholars in the field presented papers and discussed the works of this famous playwright.
 In 2012, the San Joaquin Writers' Workshop held various events on the Delta College campus, including a master writing class taught by Maxine Hong Kingston.